damolinx/vscode-bookmarks/README.md

 ### Tree
 Under the `Display Name` context menu for a given bookmark, use:
-- `Change…` to update the display name.
+- `Update…` to update the display name.
 - `Reset` to remove any custom display name.

 ## Navigation